maartoon/BSE_Template_Portfolio/index.md

 ![Headstone Image](https://bluestampengineering.com/wp-content/uploads/2016/05/improve.jpg)

 # Final Milestone
 My final milestone was finishing the final touches for the features I had implemented and to attach the monitor to the two-sided mirror.
 After writing the code for all the features I wanted, I started using flexbox, a CSS Flexible Box Layout tool to help me design the layout of the smart mirror.
 I also downloaded some free fonts on the internet and customized my display that way.
 After I finished with all of that, I hot glued the monitor to the back of the mirror.
-Since it's a two-sided mirror, I will be ableto see all the information on the monitor as long as there's enough light.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1626900545/video_to_markdown/images/youtube--ZjXvFrcpAQ8-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=ZjXvFrcpAQ8&ab_channel=BlueStampEng "Martin X Final Milestone")
 # Second Milestone
 My second milestone was completing the code for the date, time, and weather for my smart mirror display.
 First, I installed the Smart Mirror repository from GitHub so I could write my code from scratch using said repository.
 Then, I started coding the date and time for my smart mirror.
 Although I wasn't used to coding in Javascript, I looked at a pre-made clock class for reference and completed it successfully.
 Then, I moved onto the weather display feature which forced me to work with APIs for the first time.
 It was a challenge at first, trying to figure how to pull data from an API.
 But, after watching a few tutorials and seeking help from my instructor, I was able to complete it successfully as well.
 Lastly, I started the code for my Calendar but didn't finish yet.
 It is very similar to the code for the Weather class, so I will be able to finish easily.
 Below is some pictures and videos of my milestone: